MileHacker Logo

 • Lactose-Free: Inquire using "sans lactose" for dairy restrictions.

-• Halal Availability: Dedicated Halal restaurants are limited, but some North African/Middle Eastern places might offer options.
+• Halal Availability: Dedicated Halal restaurants are limited, however North African/Middle Eastern places might offer options.

 • Kosher Availability: Very scarce.
-Plan for self-with kitchen facilities or bring certified foods if this is a strict requirement.
+Plan for self-with kitchen facilities or bring certified foods if this is a firm requirement.

 Essential Phrases for Dining